amika009/create-and-mint-token/README.md

 Certainly!
 Here’s a README file for the FanToken smart contract, with a special focus on the import statements and the three key functions: mint, transfer, and burn.

-FanToken Smart Contract
+ShoppingToken
 Overview
-The FanToken smart contract is an ERC20 token built using Solidity and deployed on the Avalanche blockchain.
+The ShoppingToken smart contract is an ERC20 token built using Solidity and deployed on the Avalanche blockchain.
 This contract implements essential token functionalities and utilizes OpenZeppelin's widely adopted libraries to ensure security and compliance with the ERC20 standard.

 Imports
 import "@openzeppelin/contracts/token/ERC20/ERC20.sol";